• Skip to primary navigation

 Milk bread slices

-How to Make This Recipe
+How to Make This Milk Bread Recipe

 1. Make the tangzhong.
-First, pour water and flour in a small saucepan and whisk until no lumps left.
+First, pour water and flour in a small saucepan and whisk until no lumps are left.
 Heat over medium heat while whisking constantly until the mixture thickens into a paste.
 Let cool in a bowl to room temperature.
 Alternatively, you can refrigerate overnight, and leave at room temperature for 1 hour before using.

 3. Proof the Dough.
 Shape the dough and place it in a lightly greased bowl.
 Next, proof in a warm place for 1-2 hours until doubled.

 4. Shape the Dough.
 When the dough has doubled, remove it from the bowl and divide it into three equal portions.
-Shape into balls and cover and rest for 15 minutes.
+Shape into balls cover and rest for 15 minutes.
 On a lightly floured surface, roll out each ball into an oval.
 Bring the two sides of the oval towards the middle.
-Next, turn 90 degrees then roll dough and seal at the seam.
+Next, turn 90 degrees then roll the dough and seal at the seam.

 5. Second Proof Dough.
 Place the logs seam side down in an 8.5 x 4.5 loaf pan.
 Lastly, proof in a warm place for another 30 min.